Apollo Ghost Review

 As with the speed to weight comparison, price isn't always the determining factor when it comes to choosing an electric scooter, weight plays a pivotal role too.
 So, if weight is important to you, this next section details which scooters pack the most punch for their size.

 Here, the Ghost doesn’t scrub up so well against its competitors.
-The INOKIM Ox Super leaps into first place with a huge 56 maximum mile range while the Apollo Ghost comes second from last.
+The INOKIM Ox Super leaps into first place with a huge 56 maximum mile range while the Apollo Ghost comes in 5th out of 7 comparable models.

-However, like the EMOVE Cruiser, the INOKIM Ox Super is a single-motor machine, and therefore, although it delivers on mileage, it's much slower than the feisty Ghost.
+However, as previously mentioned, the INOKIM Ox Super is a single-motor machine, and therefore, although it delivers on mileage, it is much slower than the feisty Ghost.

 You may be asking: ‘Why not the Dualtron Eagle Pro?’
-Don’t get me wrong, this scooter is fantastic in its own right but when you consider its whole package, the Mantis Pro is superior when it comes to overall ride quality.
+Don’t get me wrong, this scooter is fantastic in its own right but when you consider its whole package (i.e. not just mileage to weight performance), the Mantis Pro is superior when it comes to overall ride quality.
 For instance, the Mantis has superior hydraulic disc brakes, a faster acceleration rate, and excellent build quality.

 When it comes to hill climbing, the Ghost isn’t the most powerful scooter out there, but that comes as no surprise.
-It shares it's price in a bracket that includes some pretty big hitters, including the Mantis Base, EVOLV Pro, Varla Eagle One, and Zero 10X, all of which are capable of tackling inclines of 30 degrees and over.
+It shares it's price in a bracket that includes some pretty big hitters – including the Mantis Base – that are capable of tackling inclines of 30 degrees and over.

 This being said, there aren’t many situations in which you’re going to find yourself up against a hill that steep.
 The Ghost’s maximum incline capability will allow it to scale slopes of 25 degrees.
 To put that into context, the steepest street in the world, Baldwin Street in New Zealand, has a gradient of 19 degrees.